 About Cailin

-Cailin is currently pursuing a joint Ph.D./MBA program in the Immunology Theme at UAB.
+Cailin is currently a PostDoc at the University of Alabama at Birmingham.
+She has a PhD/MBA.
 She obtained her bachelor's degree in Biochemistry with a minor in Biology from the Georgia Institute of Technology.
-Her academic pursuits are centered around immunological-based interventions and the mechanisms of inflammatory damage.
+Her research is centered around immunological-based interventions and the mechanisms of inflammatory damage in the context of stress and cardiovascular disease.
 Cailin brings a multidisciplinary and translational approach to her scientific endeavors, seamlessly integrating her interests across the bench, bedside, and business.

-As an Innovate Fellow with the Bill L. Harbert Institute, overseeing the latest campus inventions, Cailin actively contributes to the cutting edge of innovation.
+She worked as an Innovate Fellow with the Bill L. Harbert Institute, overseeing the latest campus inventions and approaches research from the cutting edge of innovation.

 During her graduate studies, Cailin has received prestigious awards, including a T32 and F31 from the National Institutes of Health.
-A dedicated member of the American Physiology Society (APS), she serves as a Graduate Student Ambassador and plays a key role in the Water and Electrolyte Steering Committee.
+A dedicated member of the American Physiology Society (APS), she serves as an Ambassador for APS and is a trainee chair of the Water and Electrolyte Steering Committee.

 Cailin has showcased her research on various international platforms and earned accolades such as the Water & Electrolyte Homeostasis Research Recognition Award at Experimental Biology 2022.
 Beyond her academic pursuits, she finds joy in hiking with her dog, FrootLoop, reading, and social Salsa dancing.